 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Engaging in Argument from Evidence: Evaluate competing design solutions based on jointly developed and agreed-upon design criteria.
 Biodiversity describes the variety of species found in Earth's terrestrial and oceanic ecosystems.
 The completeness or integrity of an ecosystem's biodiversity is often used as a measure of its health.
 Changes in biodiversity can influence humans' resources, such as food, energy, and medicines, as well as ecosystem services that humans rely on-for example, water purification and recycling.
 There are systematic processes for evaluating solutions with respect to how well they meet the criteria and constraints of a problem.
-Stability and Change: Small changes in one par of a system might cause large changes in another part.
-Earth and Human Activity (ESS3) - nation based on evidence for how the uneven distributions of Earth's of past and current geoscience processes. mineral, energy, and significantly changing as a result of rem are not limited to petroleum (locations n how these resources are limited and typically non-renewable, and how t oval by humans.
-Examples of uneven distributions of resources as a result of the burial of organic marine sediments and subsequent geological trap of past processes include but volcanic and hydrothermal activity asso Assessment Boundary: N/A ciated with subduction zones), and soil (locations of active weathering and • ciated with subduction zones), and soil (locations of active weathering and Disciplinary Core Ideas •
+Stability and Change: Small changes in one part of a system might cause large changes in another part.
+Earth and Human Activity (ESS3) nation based on evidence for how the uneven distributions of Earth's mineral, energy, and - of past and current geoscience processes. significantly changing as a result of rem are not limited to petroleum (locations n how these resources are limited and typically non-renewable, and how to oval by humans.
+Examples of uneven distributions of resources as a result of the burial of organic marine sediments and subsequent geological trap ciated with subduction zones), and soil (locations of active weathering and of past processes include but os), metal ores (locations of past Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Constructing Explanations: Apply scientific ideas, principles, and evidence (including students' own investigations, models, theories, simulations, peer review) to provide an explanation of Humans depend on Earth's land, ocean, atmosphere, and biosphere for many different resources.
+Minerals, fresh water, and biosphere resources are limited, and many are not renewable or replaceable over human lifetimes.
+These resources are distributed unevenly around the planet as a result of past geologic processes.
+Cause and Effect: Cause and effect relationships may be used to predict phenomena in natural or designed systems.